equinor/equinor-trading-plotly-dash-template/README.md

     ```
     pulumi config set key-vault-name PROJECT_NAME
     ```
-4. (Optional) Rename the Pulumi project name in the Pulumi config files (probably have to do that for the config prefix too)
 4. (Optional) Set the project name config variables:
     ```
     pulumi config set project-name-prefix PROJECT_NAME